-So in today’s blog, we’re taking a special look at Slavery Remembrance Day, which falls on 23 August.
+In today’s blog we are taking a special look at Slavery Remembrance Day, which falls on 23 August.

 The date is chosen by UNESCO – the United Nations Educational, Scientific and Cultural Organisation – to commemorate a significant uprising of enslaved African men and women on the island of Saint-Domingue (modern Haiti) in 1791.
 This was instrumental to the downfall of the transatlantic slave trade.

 Slavery Remembrance Day pays homage to the many lives lost as a result of the Transatlantic Slave Trade, it remembers Liverpool’s role as the main European slaving port, and it also celebrates the survival and development of African and Caribbean cultures.

 Liverpool has been at the forefront of Slavery Remembrance Day commemorations since they began in 1999.

 “Slavery Remembrance Day is a vital event not only for the International Slavery Museum but for Liverpool and the country as a whole.
 It not only commemorates the lives and deaths of millions of Africans enslaved during the period of the transatlantic slave trade, but recognises their resilience and resistance too.